ysl4567/AlgorithmicTrading/README.txt

 Bollinger_Bands_V2.py
  - Goal: Alternating buy and sell points with no guarantee that all are profitable
  - Input any ticker symbol (ex.
 TQQQ, CAT) without the $ symbol.
- - Output represents the possible sell and buy points assuming user is alternating buying and selling.
+ - Output represents the possible sell and buy points assuming user is alternating buying and selling

 Bollinger_Bands_V3.py
  - Goal: Non-alternating buy and sell points with all being profitable